kashishharora/Netflix-Movies-and-TV-Shows-Data-Cleaning-Project/README.md

 * Improved understanding of preprocessing raw datasets before performing analysis or building models.
 * Built confidence in handling real-world datasets independently using Python and Pandas.

+## Final Outcome

+Successfully cleaned and preprocessed the Netflix dataset using Python and Pandas.
+The final cleaned dataset is analysis-ready and can be used for data visualization, exploratory data analysis, or machine learning tasks.